simvue-io/docs/docs/tracking-monitoring/artifacts.md

 ### Directories

-Multiple files in a directory can be saved using the `save_directory` method which has the same arguments as `save` but instead of specifying a single filename the name of a directory is specified.
+Multiple files in a directory can be saved using the `save_directory` method which has the same arguments as `save_file` but instead of specifying a single filename the name of a directory is specified.
 A MIME type can be specified but all files in the directory will be set to the same MIME type.